everpub/openscienceprize/proposal.md

 [Lukas Heinrich](https://github.com/lukasheinrich) is a experimental particle physicist involved in bringing reproducibility and reusability to the LHC experiments at CERN as the lead developer of the [Recast](https://github.com/recast-hep) project.

+Daniel Dobos is a experimental particle physicist working on the [ATLAS](http://www.atlas.ch) experiment at [CERN](http://www.cern.ch) as detector experts for semiconductor silicon and diamond vertex detectors.

 The proponents are researchers in data intensive fields.
 They have significant technical experience with the individual components